RollaProject/mm-api-client/README.md

 ## Api client usage

 Some of the calls that the client makes require authentication using [Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361).
-For that reason we require that you provide an instance of [`ethers.Wallet`](https://docs.ethers.io/v4/api-wallet.html) that we use to generate the authentication string, or provide a function that returns the authentication string.
+For that reason we require that you provide private key and chain id that we use to generate the authentication string, or provide a function that returns the authentication string.

 The client uses Axios for http requests.
 You can pass in an existing Axios instance as well as other axios options in the second constructor argument.